“A dog is the only thing on earth that loves you more than he loves himself.”– Josh Billings.

-If you are someone craving for the love of a “Fur Baby” and desperately want to adopt a dog then this article is for you.
-Dog Adoption is a very big decision, it is like introducing a new family member, so it is obvious to have confusion and queries but don’t worry we’ve got all this and more here.
+If you are someone craving the love of a “Fur Baby” and desperately want to adopt a dog then this article is for you.
+Dog Adoption is a very big decision.
+It is like introducing a new family member, so it is obvious to have confusion and queries but don’t worry we’ve got all this and more here.

 1. Take your time making a decision

-As we discussed before adopting a dog is a big decision, so you should give ample time before making this decision, you need to consider everything before you adopt a dog, you need to make sure you have a place good enough for a dog to live, you have enough finances to support lifestyle of a dog, your family is ok with having a dog, you are prepared enough to take care of your new friend, you have time for your dog ,no one in your home is allergic to dog hair, no one is scared of dog etc.
+As we discussed before adopting a dog is a big decision, so you should give ample time before making this decision, you need to consider everything before you adopt a dog.
+You need to make sure you have a place good enough for a dog to live, you have enough finances to support lifestyle of a dog; your family is ok with having a dog, you are prepared enough to take care of your new friend, you have time for your dog .
+Also, you need to ensure that no one in your home is allergic to dog hair or scared of dogs.

 2. Adopting a dog is a lifelong commitment

 Before you adopt a dog, you need to know that adopting a dog is a lifelong responsibility.
 They need love and care just like a child.
 The average lifespan of a dog is between 10-15 years, and it majorly depends on the breed of the dog.
 So, make sure you are going to be there for him till the end especially when you are going for a small dog adoption.
 No matter what happens you can’t shirk your responsibility as it will be very hard for the dog to survive in the wild or somewhere else.

 During pandemic dog adoption gained popularity and a lot of people welcomed a dog in their lives, but now that the life is back to normal people are giving back their dogs for adoption.
 However, the dogs find it very difficult to survive in a new place; they become very depressed.
 If you are making a commitment please make sure to stick with it.